pedrogonzalezgutierrez/rest-api/README.md

 	"password": "Betis"
 }
 ```
-> 400: User does not exist or is not enabled
+> 400: User does not exist or user is not enabled

 > 400: Validation Error